tipollae/co-code.net/README.md

 # ✅ Fixed and working
 * Size limiting.
 There is now a cap on the amount of code you can paste/write.
 Users may still lie about their code with more knowledge about socket.io, however, users can't bypass server set limit on the amount of code typed/pasted.
 * Rate limiting.
-There are now timers set to calculate whether a user is spamming the chat/code emittinng.
+There are now timers set to calculate whether a user is spamming the chat/code emitting.

 # ➕ Potential features